Home

 back to England.
 Each clipper sailing is a race in which greater

-profits are realized for coming first, and realized in ways that
+profits are realized for coming first, in ways that

 are very sensible for the theme.
 Arriving in England first means